 When we got home, Donnie hugged me and told me to cry it out and that all would be okay.
 He was so forgiving!
 With King and Shautzie kissing and hugging me, I felt forgiven and blessed beyond measure.
 I sang God’s praises all morning.
 Later I had morning Bible study and prayer with my awesome friends, Dr. Jeannie Thomason and Carole Milligan (she owns Meshach’s brother Woodstock) as we do each week.
 They had been with me through this whole saga praying and hoping Shautzie’s owners would release her to us.
 So when they heard of the saga with King they joined me in praising God as well!!

 One dog lost and then found.
+Click on what looks like a photo – it is the video.

 After Bible study came the call I had dreaded from Shautzie’s owners.
 They said they wanted her back.
 After nearly a week of leaving her with us, they wanted her back.
 My heart broke again into pieces.
 I was sobbing and angry all at once and all over again for the second time that day.
 I could not imagine letting her go back.
 But I had to as she wasn’t our dog.
 I thought what is going on, first I lose Meshach tragically, then I nearly lose King, and now Shautzie too?
 Why?